AkshatKardak/Amazon-Clone-WebPage/README.md

 # Amazon-Clone-WebPage

-This project is a static clone of the Amazon.com homepage, built primarily with HTML and CSS.
-It aims to replicate the visual layout and core design elements of the popular e-commerce platform.
+This project is a functional and visually faithful clone of the Amazon.com homepage, built using **HTML**, **CSS**, and **JavaScript**.
+It replicates the UI design, layout structure, and core interactions of the Amazon storefront, and is ideal for learning front-end development concepts.

 ---

-# Features
+##  Features

+###  Layout & Styling (HTML + CSS)
+1. **Navigation Bar**
-1)Navigation Bar: A top navigation bar with the Amazon logo, delivery address, a search bar with category selection, sign-in options, returns & orders, and a shopping cart.
+   Includes Amazon logo, location info, search bar with category dropdown, sign-in area, returns & orders, and cart.

-2)Utility Panel: A secondary panel below the navigation bar featuring "All" categories and various links such as "Today's Deals," "Customer Service," "Registry," "Gift Cards," and "Sell".
+2. **Utility Panel**
+   Displays shortcut links like "Today's Deals", "Customer Service", "Registry", and more.

+3. **Hero Section**
+   A promotional banner image with a redirect to Amazon India.

+4. **Product Grid Section**
-3)Shop Section (Product Display): A grid of product category boxes, including Electronics, Health & Personal Care, Furniture, and Beauty picks, each with an image and a "See more" link.
+   Categories like Electronics, Health & Personal Care, Furniture, and Beauty Picks with “See more” links and images.

-4)Footer: A multi-tiered footer with links for "Back to Top," "Get to Know Us," "Make Money with Us," "Amazon Payment Products," and "Let Us Help You," along with copyright information.
+5. **Footer**
+   Contains navigational links, legal information, and a “Back to Top” link.

 ---

-# Technologies Used
-1)HTML

-2)CSS

-3)Font Awesome: It is used for various icons (e.g., location, search, cart, menu).
+### ⚙ JavaScript Functionalities
+1. **Login Popup Modal**
+   A modal appears when the sign-in button is clicked.
+Allows basic login (mock only).

+2. **Real-time Search Filter**
+   Typing in the search bar dynamically filters product categories shown.

+3. **Category Filter Dropdown**
+   Selecting a category filters the product grid to show only that category.

+4. **Cart Counter with LocalStorage**
+   Clicking “See more” increments the cart count and stores it persistently.

+5. **Back to Top Button**
+   Smooth scrolls the page to the top when clicked.

 ---

+## Technologies Used

+- **HTML5**
+- **CSS3**
+- **JavaScript ES6**
+- **Font Awesome** (for icons)

+---

-# Screenshots
+##  Screenshots

-They have been uploaded in the repository some are not given here but are included in the html file
+Screenshots are available in the repository.
+Images used within the site include:
+- `amazon_logo.png`
+- `hero_image.jpg`
+- `furniture.jpg`

+(Ensure all are placed in the project root for proper rendering.)

+---

 ---